A Distinct Possibility: ‘Temporary’ Layoffs May Be Permanent

 In late March, Britney Ruby Miller, co-owner of a small chain of steakhouse restaurants, confidently proclaimed that once the viral outbreak had subsided, her company planned to recall all its laid-off workers.

 Now?
-Miller would be thrilled to eventually restore three-quarters of the roughly 600 workers her company had to let go.
+Miller would be thrilled to restore, by year's end, three-quarters of the roughly 600 workers her company had to let go.

 “I’m being realistic,” she said.
 “Bringing back 75% of our staff would be incredible.”